SINR-Group/AndroidSR/README.md

-# How to Run the Android Project
+# How to Run the Application

 **Android SDK version==android-ndk-r17c**